-(The term) deadname describes the name a TIN person was given at birth but which they have since discarded.
-It often has a gender and identity connotation which the TIN person rejects by choosing their own name.
+The term deadname describes the name a TIN person was given at birth but which they have since discarded.
+It often has a gendered connotation which the TIN person rejects by choosing their own name.
 The use of the (discarded) deadname is to be considered psychological violence, especially if it is continuous and intentional.
 Deadnaming is a form of misgendering.
 Not all TIN people choose a new name and therefore have a deadname.
 Either way, it is always inappropriate to ask for or research it.